sravan1946/hellocare-server/README.md

 - Check that authentication is enabled

 ### AWS Issues
-- Verify IAM user has correct permissions (S3 and Textract)
+- Verify IAM user has correct permissions (S3)
 - Check that S3 bucket exists and is accessible
 - Ensure AWS region is correct

+### Google Cloud Vision API Issues
+- Ensure Cloud Vision API is enabled in Google Cloud Console
+- Verify Firebase service account has "Cloud Vision API User" role
+- Check that you're using the same Google Cloud project as Firebase
+- Verify billing is enabled (required for Vision API usage)

 ### Gemini API Issues
 - Verify API key is correct